pcewebpython/socket-http-server/README.md

 As you work your way through the steps outlined above, look at your tests.
 Write code that makes them pass.

+There are integration tests that you can run with `python tests.py` and unit tests that you can run with `python unit-tests.py`.
+The unit tests test everything except for the server method.

+You may find it helpful to work through the homework using either or both sets of tests.
+If you're not sure how to proceed, it may be easier to begin by running the unit tests and trying to make them pass one at a time.